Jess-FisherKappen/1701QCA-Assessment1/replicationproject/replication.md

 The setup for my fan was the same as the setup I had used for experiment 5 that was in the booklet.

 The attached website was my inspiration for the temperature gauge, the design and the coding of the microbit.
 It is essentially the same, with an added fan. (https://www.hackster.io/anish78/how-to-create-temperature-gauge-using-micro-bit-a601cc)

+The attached youtube video was my  inspiration for the fan to be activated when heat was applied to the microbit.
+I then had to figure out how to code it to be activated only when the microbit temperature reached a certain degree. (https://www.youtube.com/watch?v=iilfeimMDjM)

 ## Project outcome ##